 Bitcoin exchanges will store cryptos in large amounts, and this consequently makes them vulnerable to hacks and cyber threats.
 Hacking has been a common phenomenon over the years; the most notable incidents had been the Coincheck and Bit Grail thefts in 2018.
 Cryptos tend to operate within an infrastructure that does not really conform to enough regulations when compared to traditional stock markets.
 This explains why scams are rampant and investors are less inclined to trust them.

-CFDs, on the other hand, can be used as hedging tools whereby you may offset your losses incurred through physical traders by opening “sell” positions.
+CFDs, on the other hand, can be used as hedging tools whereby you may offset your losses incurred through physical traders by opening “sell” positions as seen on Tradingplatforms.com/au/ and other leading crypto trading platforms.
 This works best in volatile markets where the prices are impacted by sudden movements.
 To trade Bitcoin you have to know how to speculate on its prices.
 Today, cryptocurrency traders are using derivatives for speculating on falling and rising prices in order to take advantage of Bitcoin’s volatility.

 How To Trade Bitcoins In 2021: